rhuijben/tado-local-proxy/README.md

 ### Prerequisites

 - **Python 3.11 or newer** ([Download](https://www.python.org/downloads/))
+  - Required for modern async/await syntax and performance improvements

 - **Tado Internet Bridge** with HomeKit support (V3+ models)
+  - Must have HomeKit functionality (look for the HomeKit logo on the device)
+  - Check the label on your bridge for the HomeKit PIN (format: XXX-XX-XXX)

 - **Network access** to your Tado bridge
+  - Bridge and the computer running Tado Local must be on the same network
+  - You'll need to know the bridge's IP address (check your router's device list)

 ### Installation Steps